aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging/source/_index.md

 url: /python-net/aspose.imaging/source/
 ---

-The source is used to contain all relevant information for an object pipe.
+**Summary:** The source is used to contain all relevant information for an object pipe.

 **Module:** [aspose.imaging](/imaging/python-net/aspose.imaging/)